BaioSbubens/Exploring-SqueezeBERT/README.md

 ### Important Notes

-- After fine-tuning, we have uploaded our resulting models to the Hugging Face [repository](https://huggingface.co/BaioSbubens).
+- After fine-tuning, we have uploaded our resulting models on our [Hugging Face repository](https://huggingface.co/BaioSbubens).
 - If you want to test the models, it is sufficient to run ONLY the first and third sections of the notebooks.
 The testing section automatically fetches the fine-tuned models from the Hugging Face repository, bypassing the need to redo the fine-tuning process.